 Examples of detrimental conduct include (but is not limited to):

-(c) alteration of an employee’s position or duties to his or her disadvantage;
+c) alteration of an employee’s position or duties to their disadvantage;

 Reasonable administrative or management action such as managing your unsatisfactory work performance does not constitute a detriment if the action taken is consistent with Beyond Blue’s performance management process.
 An administrative action that is reasonable for the purpose of protecting you from risk of detriment is not detrimental conduct.
 For example, Beyond Blue may ask you to perform your duties from another location, reassigning you to another role at the same level, make other modifications to your workplace or the way you perform your work duties.